Bashar al-Shatti: Impact

 In Arab Television Today, British media author Naomi Sakr described Al Shatti as "charismatic".
 Marwan M. Kraidy has called him "a pan-Arab heartthrob".

 Personal life

 Bashar has three brothers and one sister.
 He married in early 2011.
 He has a son, Abdul Rahman.
-He has also spoken his views on the Syrian revolution, saying, "Aside from being an artist, I am first a human.
+He has also voiced his views on the Syrian revolution, saying, "Aside from being an artist, I am first a human.
 It isn't human to accept murder, massacres and crimes against children."